YiShanLee/HTN-shop2/README.md

 Enter domain filepath"domain_file.hddl"
 Enter problem filepath"problem_file.hddl"
 ```
 The program will then run the planner printing out its steps to the console.
 If a plan is found it is returned as console-output.
-If it does not find a plan the algorithm returns nil but the partial plan up to that point can be read from the print out.
+If it does not find a plan the algorithm returns nil but the partial plan up to that point can be read from the print out.<br/>
 **Since the planner uses a random heuristic it is possible that even an existing plan cannot be found at the first try.
 It is therefore recommended to call (shop2-operator) more than once.**

 ## Limitations